RisingPhoenix07/SnakeGame_java/README.md

 # SnakeGame_java
-A bigginer attempt to create a classic Snake Xenzia
 # 🐍 Snake Game in Java

-A classic Snake game built using Java Swing.
-Eat the apples, grow longer, and avoid crashing!
+A beginner’s attempt to recreate the classic Snake Xenzia using Java Swing.
+Eat apples, grow longer, and avoid crashing!

 ## 🎮 How to Play
 - Arrow keys to move